Your pond in the hot weather which is due to continue!

 - Ideally use rainwater from a water butt to avoid adding nutrients or chlorine to the pond water.

-- If you have to use tap water then add Chlorine Guard to reduce the effect of the chlorine.
+- If you need to use tap water to top up then add Chlorine Guard to reduce the effect of the chlorine.

 - Add Chlorine Guard every time you add tap water to the pond